Free vs Paid CAM Tools: Excel or Software?

 Pro-rata calculator (/tools/pro-rata-calculator): Verifies pro-rata share percentages given RSF inputs.

-What's not available for free: dedicated software with lease-level configuration for gross-up, automated cumulative cap carryforward, per-tenant exclusion management, and PM system integration.
-These are features that require development investment — they exist in paid tools, not free templates.
+What is usually not available for free: dedicated lease-level configuration for gross-up, automated cumulative cap carryforward, per-tenant exclusion management, durable audit logs, and property-management-system import workflows.
+Those features require purpose-built software.

 The Real Cost of Spreadsheet Errors

-The case for paid software is usually made in terms of efficiency — it saves time.
-That's real, but it's the secondary argument.
-The primary argument is error prevention.
+The case for paid software is often framed as efficiency: it saves time.
+That is real, but it is the secondary argument.
+The primary argument is error prevention and audit defense.

 What does a CAM reconciliation error actually cost?

-Overcharge scenario: You billed a tenant $12,000 more than they owed over three years due to a gross-up calculation error.
-The tenant exercises audit rights, the auditor finds it, and you owe a credit plus (in some jurisdictions or lease agreements) interest.
-Call it $13,000-15,000 out the door.
+Overcharge scenario: You billed a tenant $12,000 more than they owed over three years because of a gross-up calculation error.
+The tenant exercises audit rights, the auditor finds it, and you owe a credit plus any interest or cost-shifting required by the lease.

 Undercharge scenario: You failed to apply the correct cap carryforward and billed $8,000 less than you were entitled to over two years.
-If you catch it, you can bill a correction in the current year — but if the tenant's lease expired, the recovery window may be closed.
+If you catch it, you may be able to bill a correction in the current year.
+If the tenant's lease expired or the notice window closed, recovery may be harder or unavailable.

 When the Upgrade Is Worth It

-You've probably already crossed the threshold if any of these apply:
+You have probably crossed the threshold if any of these apply:

 Portfolio size: More than 15-20 active leases with varied CAM provisions.
-The administrative burden of maintaining accurate lease parameters in spreadsheets grows faster than linearly with portfolio size.
+The administrative burden of maintaining accurate lease parameters in spreadsheets grows faster than the lease count.

 Lease complexity: Cumulative caps, per-tenant gross-up configurations, negotiated exclusion lists, or base-year cap structures.
-Any of these individually make spreadsheet-based reconciliation fragile.
+Any of these can make spreadsheet-based reconciliation fragile.

-Staff turnover: If one person holds all the institutional knowledge about how the spreadsheets work, you have a key-person dependency that will eventually produce an error.
-Software with documented configuration eliminates this risk.
+Staff turnover: If one person holds all the institutional knowledge about how the spreadsheets work, you have a single-person dependency that will eventually create risk.
+Software with documented configuration reduces that risk.

-Tenant audit experience: If you've been through a tenant audit and discovered that your reconciliation documentation was insufficient or that an error existed, that's the clearest signal that a more systematic approach is needed.
+Tenant audit experience: If you have been through a tenant audit and discovered that your reconciliation documentation was thin or that an error existed, that is the clearest signal that a more systematic approach is needed.

-Growth plans: If you're expecting to grow the portfolio by 20-30% over the next two years, building a scalable process now costs less than retrofitting one after the problems start.
+Growth plans: If you expect to grow the portfolio by 20-30% over the next two years, building a scalable process now costs less than rebuilding one after the problems start.

 What Paid Software Costs

-For context on what you're comparing against free tools:
+For context on what you are comparing against free tools:

 |---|---|---|